-Navy Health is recognising persons that have served in the ADF.
-As a not for profit insurer we aim to keep costs low for all members and provide more benefits to lessen the out of pocket costs.
+Navy Health recognises people that have served in the ADF.
+As a not for profit insurer, we aim to keep costs low for all members and provide more benefits to lessen the out of pocket costs.

 I have a Gold Card and my spouse is the only one on the membership.
 Can we get the discount?

-Unfortunately, the discount can only be applied if the person who holds the DVA Gold Card is covered under the membership.
-Whilst we understand that as a Gold Card Holder you do not necessarily need to be covered as most of your health costs are already covered.
-You may however choose to take Extras Only Cover to be covered for those services that DVA may not specifically provide benefits for.
+The discount can only be applied if the person who holds the Veteran Gold Card is covered under the membership.
+As a Gold Cardholder, you do not necessarily need health insurance as most of your health costs are already covered.
+However, you may choose to take Extras only to cover those services that the Gold Card may not specifically provide benefits for.

-I have been a DVA card holder for xxx can I backdate?
+I have been a Veteran Cardholder for xxx, can I backdate?

 The discount cannot be backdated.

-I used to be a DVA card holder, can I still get the discount?
+I used to be a Veteran Cardholder, can I still get the discount?

-No, it is only available to current DVA card holders.
+The discount is only available to current Veteran Cardholders.

-No, it is only available to current DVA card holders.
+The discount is only available to current Veteran Cardholders.

-My father/mother/brother is a DVA card holder, am I entitles to the discount?
+My father/mother/brother is a Veteran Cardholder, am I entitled to the discount?

-No, it is only available to current DVA card holders.
+The discount is only available to current Veteran Cardholders.

-My DVA White Card covers my heart condition, can that be removed from my policy and retain the discount?
+My Veteran White Card covers my heart condition, can that be removed from my policy and retain the discount?

-No, Navy Health policies cannot be tailored to suit individual requirements, we can offer a cover review to ensure you are on the most appropriate level of cover for your needs.
+No, Navy Health policies cannot be tailored to suit individual requirements.
+We would be happy to discuss your cover to ensure you are on the most appropriate level for your needs.

-I don’t require hospital cover, can I take and Extras only policy and still receive the discount?
+I don’t require hospital cover, can I take an Extras only policy and still receive the discount?

-Yes, you are able to take and extras only policy and have the discount applied.
+Yes, you can take an Extras only policy and have the discount applied.

-I have been issued a DVA card – should I remain on the membership?
+I have been issued a Veteran Gold Card – should I remain on the membership?

-Members who are or become Department of Veterans’ Affairs (DVA) Gold Card holders have the option of retaining or cancelling their cover with Navy Health.
+Members become Veteran Gold Cardholders have the option of retaining or cancelling their cover with Navy Health.

-Where a member chooses to retain their coverage, benefits will be paid on out-of-pocket costs incurred after the DVA payment, however the benefit must not exceed the total charge or the Navy Health benefits and annual limits.
-Where a member with a DVA Gold Card has top hospital coverage, Navy Health will pay the supplement (top up) benefit for a private room in a private hospital, as DVA already cover the cost of a shared ward.
+Where a member chooses to retain their coverage, benefits will be paid on out-of-pocket costs incurred after the Veteran Card payment; however, the amount must not exceed the total charge or the Navy Health benefit limits.
+For members with a Veteran Gold Card who hold top hospital coverage, Navy Health will pay the supplement (top-up) benefit for a private room in a private hospital.

-Where a member chooses to cancel their coverage, they must advise Navy Health in writing of the DVA Gold Card number and issue date.
-The cover will be cancelled from the date Navy Health receives written notification.
-The person holding the DVA Gold Card may then re-apply for membership to Navy Health without waiting periods or penalties, as their health cover needs have been met by the DVA.
+Where a member chooses to cancel their coverage, they must advise Navy Health either over the phone or in writing.
+The cover will be cancelled from the date Navy Health receives the notification.
+The person holding the Veteran Gold Card may re-apply for membership to Navy Health without waiting periods or penalties.

-Any person who has previously held a DVA Gold Card is entitled to join Navy Health without serving any waiting periods.
-Proof of previous DVA Gold Card status is required.
+If the Gold Card is revoked, the person is entitled to re-join Navy Health without serving any waiting periods, provided their cover commences from the day after the Veteran Gold Card was withdrawn.
+Proof of previous Veteran Gold Card status is required.